At-risk Alcohol Use

 How is at-risk alcohol use diagnosed?

-Your caregiver will ask you how much and how often you drink.
+Your healthcare provider will ask you how much and how often you drink.
 He may also want to know if alcoholism or other substance abuse disorders run in your family.
 He may ask questions about how you are doing in school or at work.
-You may need other tests or rating scales to help your caregiver learn more about your drinking habits.
-A rating scale tells your caregiver how much you drink in a day or week.
+You may need other tests or rating scales to help your healthcare provider learn more about your drinking habits.
+A rating scale tells your healthcare provider how much you drink in a day or week.
 Blood, urine, or breath tests may also be done to check the amount of alcohol in your body.

 How is at-risk alcohol use treated?